-Bake a traditional Simnel Cake topped with marzipan for Easter!
+Bake a my Easy Simnel Cake topped with marzipan for Easter!
 Follow my step by step tutorial and watch the recipe video on how to make this fragrant light fruitcake.

 You will also love my Victoria Sponge